Updated: Oct 3

+To ease the move, Grandma Mimi took my sister and I shopping at COSTCO.
 I got 32 Pop Tarts, 72 bagel bites, and 90 airheads.
 Mimi even got me a cute outfit for the 1st day of school!
-A cream corduroy jumper with a maroon long sleeve, cable knit tights, and metallic boots.
+A cream corduroy jumper with a maroon turtleneck, cable knit tights, and metallic silver boots.
 Mimi and Noonie dropped us off @ LAX.

 I was scared.